-The assessment and diagnosis of the mentally ill - treatment, planning and implementation.
+3 The assessment and diagnosis of the mentally ill - treatment, planning and implementation.
 Includes application of the Diagnostic and Statistical Manual of Mental Health.
 Prerequisite: SOWK 542.

-SOWK 573 ADVANCED GROUP WORK
+SOWK 573 PRACTICE AND THEORIES IN CLINICAL GROUP WORK

-Advanced theories of group work as practiced in a variety of treatment, management, and administrative settings.
+Application of theories to clinical group work practice in the context of different populations.
 Prerequisite: SOWK 518 or Advanced Standing.